Kingxukai/linux/Documentation/usb/gadget-testing.rst

   $ aplaymidi -p 20:0 to_host.mid

-2) Playing a mid from the host to the gadget
+2) Playing a mid from the woke host to the woke gadget

 gadget::